ashikhareddy/Cyber-security-Project-/Journal/Week8.md

 **Error 7: Trunk encapsulation error on 3560**
 When setting Fa0/9 to trunk mode on the 3560 switch we received an error saying the interface encapsulation is Auto and cannot be set to trunk.
 Fixed by running `switchport trunk encapsulation dot1q` before `switchport mode trunk`.

-**Error 8: Mernda to CBD and Clayton to Mernda VPN not establishing** Both tunnels stay at MM_NO_STATE.
-Debug confirmed IKE packets are being sent but not received by the peer router.
-This is a Packet Tracer simulation limitation.
-Routing between all campuses works correctly without encryption.
+**Error 8: VPN tunnels not showing in ISAKMP table** Running show crypto isakmp sa immediately after configuration showed empty results.
+This was because VPN tunnels only establish when actual traffic triggers them.
+Fixed by sending ping traffic between campuses which triggered tunnel negotiation.
+All three tunnels showed QM_IDLE once traffic was flowing.

 **Error 9: Backup server DMZ interface not passing traffic** CBD-BACKUP-01 was initially connected to a dedicated DMZ interface on the firewall.
 Despite correct nameif and IP configuration the interface showed not configured via nameif in Packet Tracer and traffic could not pass.
 Fixed by connecting CBD-BACKUP-01 to the inside network via CBD-SW-01 instead.